bribes/Name-History-Checker/README.md

 # Name History Checker

-This is a Simple Name History Checker, made with just CSS, JS, and HTML.
+This is a simple Name History Checker, made with just CSS, JS, and HTML.
 Feel free to use this for your website, no credit needed!
 (A Star would be great though.)

 https://withdrew.github.io/Basic-Name-History-Checker/